 3 The Table to r.
 4 of the Magistrates Court (Fees) Amendment Regulations (No. 2) 2011 included amendments to Schedule 1 Divisions 2 and 3.
 These amendments are not included because the instruction in r.
 4 referred only to Schedule 1 Division 1.

-4 On the date at which this compilation was prepared, the Attorney General Regulations Amendment (Transcript Fees) Regulations 2018 Pt.
-5 had not come into operation.
-It reads as follows:

-Part 5 — Magistrates Court (Fees) Regulations 2005 amended

-9. Regulations amended

-This Part amends the Magistrates Court (Fees) Regulations 2005.

-10. Schedule 1 amended

-Delete Schedule 1 Division 1 item 8 and insert: